ergoplatform/ergodocs/docs/contribute.md

 ## Who can contribute?

-Ergo operates an open model where contributions from all are welcomed.

-> **Let's create grassroots finance!**
+Ergo operates an open model where contributions from all are welcomed. **Let's create grassroots finance!**

+## How is Ergo Funded?

+The Ergo Foundation uses a small treasury to promote ecosystem growth; please see the following articles for more information.
+[The Ergo Foundation](https://ergoplatform.org/en/blog/ergo-foundation/) & [Emission & Tokenomics](https://ergoplatform.org/en/blog/emission/)

-## How can I contribute?
+## How can I contribute as a developer?

-Anything educative for the community is subject to some bounty, even if not specifically listed.

 There are paid bounties scattered across the Ergo repositories, which are summarised [here](https://github.com/ergoplatform/grow-ergo/).
 Notably, there are active bounties for [Tutorials and Guides for developers](https://github.com/ergoplatform/grow-ergo/issues/15) at any skill level.

+Anything educative for the community is subject to some bounty, even if not specifically listed.

 Join the [Ergo Discord](https://discord.gg/nr4JRnhAyV) (and enable the development channels) for any support, queries or comments.

 You can submit any **payment requests** for bounties completed [here](https://q9fwzopidh8.typeform.com/to/G5gAKC4r).

+## Are you looking for developers?

+While the Ergo Foundation occasionally advertises full-time roles, these are usually specialised senior positions.
+The quickest way to get involved is to start completing some (paid) [bounties](https://github.com/ergoplatform/grow-ergo/) or get involved in the ecosystem chats and see where you can help out!

 ## How can I submit a grant request?